gbura/gbura/README.md

 Frontend Developer
 ------------------

 As a front-end developer, I have a strong theoretical background and practical experience from various projects.
-I work with HTML, CSS, and JavaScript, using tools like TailwindCSS, Bootstrap, GIT, Vite and TypeScript.
+I work with HTML, CSS, and JavaScript, using tools like TailwindCSS, Bootstrap, GIT, Vite, TypeScript and Pinia.
 Currently, I'm enhancing my skills in Vue.js.
 I specialize in creating visually appealing and responsive interfaces.
 I'm constantly striving to improve and quickly adapt to new skills and technologies.

 * 🌍  I'm based in Warsaw
 * 🧠  I'm learning Vue.js